Build your first public integration on Zapier

 Once submitted, it takes roughly 2 weeks to get help docs published in the Help Center.

-Tip: As you maintain your integration, you can use the same form to submit updates at any time to the Technical Writing team.
+Tip: As you maintain your integration, make sure to use the same form to submit updates at any time to the Technical Writing team.

 Create Zap templates